Making Pet Funeral Arrangements

 Planning the funeral can be cathartic for all those who are grieving the loss of a pet.
 The process of creating a memorial service can be particularly helpful for some children.
 Consider having your entire family involved in making the arrangments.

 There are no hard and fast rules when it comes to designing a pet’s funeral or memorial service.
 There are common elements that many people include.
 These customs are similar to those you see at human funerals but are typically much simpler.
 Of course, it is up to you how elaborate you would like your ceremony to be.
-In general, we find that pet funerals are shorter and more casual than human funerals.
+In general, pet funerals are shorter and more casual than human funerals.

 Candle Lighting Ceremonies

-Candles are also the perfect way to set the mood for the service and allow a time for quiet reflection.
+Candles are also the perfect way to set the mood for the service and allow time for quiet reflection.
 A simple candle lighting ceremony is a beautiful and appropriate way to symbolize the spiritual nature of the event.
 As an alternative to a formal ceremony, you may want to have an area set aside where guest can light a candle in memory of your pet.

 - You do not need to use special candles for your ceremony.
 Many people like to use tapers or order special pet memory candles, but you can use votives or pillar candles as well.

 - A common way to incorporate a candle lighting is to have guests share a memory of your pet while lighting the candle.

 - To personalize your candles you can purchase special pet memorial versions or decorate some.
-For example, if you are mourning a black and white dog, set out and arrangement of candles alternating black and white.
+For example, if you are mourning a black and white dog, set out an arrangement of candles alternating black and white.
 If the pet was a calico cat, set out black, orange, and white candles.

 A popular prayer to recite during a candle lighting ceremony is: